timfpark/azure-k8s-storage-class/README.md

 To use:

 1. Create a storage account on Azure that this K8s storage class will create persistent volumes in.
+2. Create a top level container called 'vhds' in this storage acount (where persistent volumes will be stored).
-2. Edit azure-disk.yaml to provide a name (eg. 'fast'), data center location (eg. 'eastus'), and storage account name (eg. 'acspremium').
+3. Edit azure-disk.yaml to provide a name (eg. 'fast'), data center location (eg. 'eastus'), and storage account name (eg. 'acspremium').
-3. Register this Storage Class with your Kubernetes cluster using `kubectl create -f azure-disk.yaml`.
+4. Register this Storage Class with your Kubernetes cluster using `kubectl create -f azure-disk.yaml`.

 You can then use this storage class with deployments.
 For example, to deploy Redis on the cluster with premium storage disks with helm: